awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-iot-core-mqtt.md

 Subscribe to MQTT messages from AWS IoT Core on a topic or topic filter\.
 The AWS IoT Greengrass Core software removes subscriptions when the component reaches the end of its lifecycle\.

+<a name="ipc-subscribe-operation-note"></a>This operation is a subscription operation where you subscribe to a stream of event messages\.
+To use this operation, define a stream response handler with functions that handle event messages, errors, and stream closure\.
+For more information, see [Subscribe to IPC event streams](interprocess-communication.md#ipc-subscribe-operations)\.

+**Event message type:** `IoTCoreMessage`

 #### Request<a name="ipc-operation-subscribetoiotcore-request"></a>

 This operation's request has the following parameters: